 - Click your name in the upper left corner, and then click Edit profile.

-- On the Profile page, click Credentials, and then enter your Acquia password.
+- On the Profile page, click Credentials.

 - Under Drush integration, click Download Drush aliases